jtonglet/Deep-Learning-Homework/README.md

 # Artificial Neural Networks and Deep Learning homeworks

-This repository contains the jupyter notebook used for the two homeworks of the Artificial Neural Networks & Deep Learning course given by Professors Matteuci and Boracchi at Politecnico di Milano.
+This repository contains the jupyter notebooks used for the two homeworks of the Artificial Neural Networks & Deep Learning course given by Professors Matteuci and Boracchi at Politecnico di Milano.

 ## Homework 1 : Leaf Classification   🍂🍃🍁🌿